-The Credit Line balance drawn will be examined every month and adjusted up to every three months and Repayment of the Credit Line will be made up to every three months subject to the expiration of the financing period for the invoices that were financed.
-The Company may refinance newly issued invoices at any time up to the Credit Line limit and subject to the terms of the Credit Line.
+The Credit Line will be examined every month and adjusted up to every three months, and repayment of the Credit Line will be made every three months if the company does not meet the conditions.

-As of September 30, 2024, the Subsidiary used \$0.9 million of the credit line.
+As of June 30, 2024, the Subsidiary was able to use, and used \$1,045 of the credit line.